 You should remember that the locals have built up a tolerance for drinking tap water in Cambodia.

-Overall it simply is not worth the risk of getting sick while on holiday and that drinking tap water could easily ruin your visit to Cambodia.
+Overall it simply is not worth the risk of getting sick while on holiday and drinking tap water could easily ruin your visit to Cambodia.
 And it can take over a week to get better.

-Here is a list of the tap water alternatives in Cambodia.
+Here is a list of tap water alternatives in Cambodia.